 California is one of the states with the highest energy bills in America, a solar panel can reduce those costs to zero, or nearly zero, depending on the size and energy usage of the home.
 The Los Angeles Department of Water and Power also offers a net metering program.
 When your solar system generates more power than you use, your electric meter will run backwards—meaning that you are giving power to the grid, rather than taking it—and you will receive a credit on your electric bill.

-This can end up saving you thousands of dollars in just a few years, it can also make money for your because the power company pays you for the excess energy that you feed back into the power grid.
+This can end up saving you thousands of dollars in just a few years.
+It can also make money for your because the power company pays you for the excess energy that you feed back into the power grid.
 All this can help to increase the value of your home by thousands of dollars.
-Homes with solar panels also get sold faster, so they are a good investment even if you plan to move eventually.
+Homes with solar panels also get sold faster, so they are a good investment, even if you plan to move eventually.
+Solar power is also beneficial to the environment as it does not use fossil fuels that release pollutants into the atmosphere.

 First, we must evaluate your home to see if solar panels are a viable option.
 Our installers visit your home and determine whether your roof has the structural integrity to accept solar panels and whether it receives enough sunlight to make solar panels a good choice for your home.